whiteawake/visage/README.md

 # visage
 PHP email spoofing with MIME alteration.

-This code is provided for educational analysis.
-Any real‐world usage is the responsibility of the user.
+This code is archived here for educational analysis.
+The user is responsible for any real‐world consequence of its use.